firefly-iii/docs/new-docs/README.md

 Welcome to the Firefly III documentation.

 Firefly III is a manager for your personal finances.
 It is self-hosted and [open source](https://github.com/firefly-iii/firefly-iii).
+This means that it's free, it has no ads and no tracking.

 For your quick reference here is a list of pages you really want to visit: